-What I have attempted here is a comparison of a short passage from the 11th canto of both the texts.
+What I have attempted here is a comparison of a short passage from the 11^{th} canto of both the texts.
 However, before that, I would like to point out that in terms of metre, the two texts are very different.
 The Oriya text used a metre with nine syllables known as nabākshyari chhanda which is very popular in the Orissan tradition and is eminently readable over long stretches.
-This is also a metre which is easy to remember.
-The poet, thus, has chosen a metre which is not necessarily close to the original metre (the Sanskrit text was written mostly in anustuv metre), but one which, in its own cultural context, is the most appropriate.
+This is also a metre which is not necessarily close to the original metre (the Sanskrit text was written mostly in anustuv metre), but one which, in its own cultural context, is the most appropriate.
 Since the Bhāgavata is a long work and yet is supposed to be read in a matter of a few days, in Oriya, there is no other metre which is as lucid and easy to recite as the nabākshyari.